sajidinfo/Interviews/MongoDB/README.md

 ## Q. ***What is MongoDB?***

-**MongoDB** is a document-oriented NoSQL database used for high volume data storage.
-Instead of using tables and rows as in the traditional relational databases, MongoDB makes use of collections and documents.
-Documents consist of key-value pairs which are the basic unit of data in MongoDB.
-Collections contain sets of documents and function which is the equivalent of relational database tables.
+**MongoDB** is a type of NoSQL database that is used to store a large amount of data.
+Unlike traditional databases that use tables and rows, MongoDB stores data in key-value pairs in the form of collections and documents.

 **Key Features**